Looking for support for graduate school?

 The personal, philosophical, and professional autobiography statement is one of the most important elements of the application package.
-It is your chance to let the awards committee know the key influences that have shaped your thought and led you to commit to graduate study and ultimately to teaching.
-It is meant to be an “intellectual” autobiography, not your full life story with all its ups and downs, successes and failures.
-But a reflection on the development of your ideas about first principles, and how they were shaped by mentors, authors, books, conferences, friends and family, religious influences, coaches, work supervisors, and other important relationships.
-In short, your intellectual odyssey.
+It is your chance to let the awards committee know about the key influences that have shaped your thought and led you to commit to graduate study and ultimately to teaching.
+It is meant to be an “intellectual” autobiography, not your full life story.
+It should be a reflection on the development of your ideas about first principles, and how they were shaped by mentors, authors, books, conferences, friends and family, religious influences, coaches, work supervisors, and other important relationships.
+In short, it describes your intellectual odyssey.

 The declaration to teach is required but not binding.
-No one knows what the future holds, but we expect applicants to intend to teach.
+No one knows what the future holds, but we expect applicants to intend to teach in some capacity.
 The great majority of ISI fellows, more than five hundred of them, are teaching in the academy today.
 But many also work in public policy, are active in religious life, are entrepreneurs, are dedicated to family, or otherwise teach in a manner broadly conceived.

 Note: Please write your declaration in your own words and sign it as part of your application.

-11. Who are some alumni of ISI’s graduate-fellowship program?
+12. Who are some alumni of ISI’s graduate fellowship program?

 Some of the more than five hundred ISI fellowship alumni include:

 • Economist James Gwartney at Florida State University

 • Historian Wilfred McClay at the University of Oklahoma